ResearchComputing/Documentation/docs/cloud/Cloud Provider Research Credits/AWS Programs for Research and Education.md

 Please make sure to account for the duration of the AWS Promotional Credit in your project timeline.

-For more information, please read our <a href="https://aws.amazon.com/government-education/research-and-technical-computing/cloud-credit-for-research/faqs/" target="_blank">AWS Cloud Credit for Research FAQs.</a>
+For more information, please read AWS's <a href="https://aws.amazon.com/government-education/research-and-technical-computing/cloud-credit-for-research/faqs/" target="_blank">AWS Cloud Credit for Research FAQs.</a>